jbuck/mofo-architecture/README.md

 # mofo-architecture

-Documenting the current state of Mozilla Foundation apps
+Documenting the current and future state of Mozilla Foundation apps